 - 9.1 Internal auditors must enhance their knowledge, skills and other competencies through continuing professional development.
-The Internal Audit, Performance & Risk Manager carries out a continuous review of the development and training needs of all audit employees through the Council's appraisal system and will arrange, within budget provision, in-service training covering both internal and external courses. - 9.2 To comply with the qualification 'Certified Internal Auditor', those Internal Auditors holding this qualification are required to undertake 40 hours of continued professional development each year.
-Internal Auditors with the 'Chartered Internal Auditor' designation are also required to undertake 40 hours of continued professional development each year. - 9.3 Specific resources are devoted to specialised training in relation to computer audit, contract audit and fraud investigation to keep abreast of developments.
+The Internal Audit, Performance and Risk Manager carries out a continuous review of the development and training needs of all audit employees through the Council's appraisal system and will arrange, within budget provision, in-service training covering both internal and external courses. - 9.2 To comply with the qualification 'Certified Internal Auditor', those Internal Auditors holding this qualification are required to undertake 40 hours of continued professional development each year. - 9.3 Specific resources are devoted to specialised training in relation to computer audit, contract audit and fraud investigation to keep abreast of developments.